Kaplansky's conjectures: Group rings

 There are proofs of both the idempotent and zero-divisor conjectures for large classes of groups.
-For example, the zero-divisor conjecture is known to hold for all virtually solvable groups and more generally also for all residually torsion-free solvable groups.
-These solutions go through establishing first the conclusion to the Atiyah conjecture on -Betti numbers, from which the zero-divisor conjecture easily follows.
+For example, the zero-divisor conjecture is known for all torsion-free elementary amenable groups (a class including all virtually solvable groups), since their group algebras are known to be Ore domains.
+It follows that the conjecture holds more generally for all residually torsion-free elementary amenable groups.
+Note that when $K$ is a field of characteristic zero, then the zero-divisor conjecture is implied by the Atiyah conjecture, which has also been established for large classes of groups.

 The idempotent conjecture has a generalisation, the Kadison idempotent conjecture, also known as the Kadison–Kaplansky conjecture, for elements in the reduced group C*-algebra.
 In this setting, it is known that if the Farrell–Jones conjecture holds for K[G], then so does the idempotent conjecture.
 The latter has been positively solved for an extremely large class of groups, including for example all hyperbolic groups.

-The unit conjecture is also known to hold in many groups, but its partial solutions are much less robust than the other two.
-For example, there is a torsion-free 3-dimensional crystallographic group for which it is not known whether all units are trivial.
+The unit conjecture is also known to hold in many groups, but its partial solutions are much less robust than the other two (as witnessed by the earlier-mentioned counter-example).
 This conjecture is not known to follow from any analytic statement like the other two, and so the cases where it is known to hold have all been established via a direct combinatorial approach involving the so-called unique products property.
 By Gardam's work mentioned above, it is now known to not be true in general.